 There are no restrictions on domestic and foreign-registered companies granting guarantees.
-Guarantees must be in writing and specify the amount they secure.
+Guarantees must be in writing and must specify the amount they secure.

-Security over movable property can be granted to non-resident foreign banks, except in the following cases:
+Security over movable property can be granted to non-resident foreign banks, except in the following cases.

 There are no exchange controls restricting payments to foreign lenders.
 The UAE dirham (AED) is fully convertible and there are no restrictions on the movement of funds (denominated in dirhams, US dollars or otherwise) into or out of the UAE.

-There are no restrictions on the use of proceeds from conventional loans and/or debt securities, save as contractually agreed.
+There are no restrictions on the use of proceeds from conventional loans and/or debt securities, except as contractually agreed.
 However, in relation to Islamic facilities and/or the proceeds from the issuance of sukuk, such proceeds must be used in accordance with the principles of sharia.

 The concepts of facility and security agents are recognised in the UAE.